statamic/docs/content/collections/docs/git-integration.md

 ### Scheduling for performance

-Scheduling commits can be a great alternative [queueing](#queueing-commits), for when you don't have a proper queue setup.
+Scheduling commits can be a great alternative to [queueing](#queueing-commits), for when you don't have a proper queue setup.
 If you choose to schedule commits, just be sure to [disable automatic commit functionality](#committing-changes) as well.

 > Since all tracked paths are committed at once, this can allow for more consolidated commits when you have multiple users making simultaneous content changes to your repository.